UPRI-earthquake/upri-earthquake.github.io/installing-rshake-client.md

 ## 1. Connect to Your Device via SSH

 Before you begin the installation, make sure you can access your Raspberry Shake device via SSH.
-If you're new to SSH, you can find instructions on how to connect in [this tutorial link](https://upri-earthquake.github.io/connect-to-rshake).
+If you're new to SSH, you can find instructions on how to connect in [this tutorial](https://upri-earthquake.github.io/connect-to-rshake).

 ## 2. Run the Installation Script